Smoothtalk/AniJS/README.md

 # AniJS

-The aim of this project is to replicate the functionality of aniscript, with a web interface
+The aim of this project is to replicate the functionality of ani-script, with a web interface